Why buy anything plastic when you can easily achieve these plastic free Christmas decoration ideas yourself?

 11. White Candles

-Simple white candles always look elegant.
-Use whatever white candles you may have on hand (though vegetable based, all natural ones are always best), and arrange several candles in a circle.
-Surround it with a rounded pine, eucalyptus or cedar branch.
-Simply beautiful.
+This is one of the easiest plastic free Christmas decoration ideas to create, and simple white candles always look elegant.
+Just use whatever white candles you may have on hand (though vegetable based, all natural ones are always best), and arrange several candles in a circle.
+Surround the arrangement with a rounded pine, eucalyptus or cedar branch.

 13. Mason Jar Lanterns